ibm-cloud-docs/containers/cs_loadbalancer.md

     3. In the case fields, enter the following:
        * For type of support, select **Technical**.
        * For category, select **VLAN Spanning**.
-       * For subject, enter **Public VLAN Network Question.**
+       * For subject, enter **Public and Private VLAN Network Question.**
-    4. Add the following information to the description: "Please set up the network to allow capacity aggregation on the public VLANs associated with my account.
+    4. Add the following information to the description: "Please set up the network to allow capacity aggregation on the public and private VLANs associated with my account.
 The reference ticket for this request is: https://control.softlayer.com/support/tickets/63859145".
 Note that if you want to allow capacity aggregation on specific VLANs, such as the public VLANs for one cluster only, you can specify those VLAN IDs in the description.
     5. Click **Submit**.

 3. Enable a [Virtual Router Function (VRF)](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) for your IBM Cloud infrastructure (SoftLayer) account.
 To enable VRF, [contact your IBM Cloud infrastructure (SoftLayer) account representative](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#how-you-can-initiate-the-conversion).
 If you cannot or do not want to enable VRF, enable [VLAN spanning](/docs/infrastructure/vlans?topic=vlans-vlan-spanning#vlan-spanning).
 When a VRF or VLAN spanning is enabled, the NLB 2.0 can route packets to various subnets in the account.